watem-sedem/watem-sedem/docs/routing.rst

-In the first part of the default routing algorithm, it is checked if the routing of a considered pixel is determined by a **buffer**, **conductive ditch** or **conductive buffer dam** or if the pixel is adjacent to a river, buffer, conductive ditch or conductive buffer dam.
+In the first part of the default routing algorithm, it is checked if the routing of a considered pixel is determined by a **buffer**, **conductive ditch** or **conductive buffer dam** or if the pixel is **adjacent to** a **river**, **buffer**, **conductive ditch** or **conductive buffer dam**.
 This part of the algorithm is illustrated in the figure below.
-There is only one target pixel in case that a pixel is a conductive ditch, conductive buffer dam or adjacent to a conductive ditch, conductive buffer dam or river.
-Note that in routing in conductive ditches and conductive buffer dams always routes to the lowest conductive ditch and conductive buffer dam pixel.
+There is only one target pixel if a pixel is a conductive ditch, conductive buffer dam or adjacent to a conductive ditch, conductive buffer dam or river.
+Note that the routing in conductive ditches and conductive buffer dams always routes to the lowest conductive ditch and conductive buffer dam pixel.
-Routing from the lowest conductive ditches and conductive buffer dam pixel can be only be accepted from conductive ditches and conductive buffer dam pixels to avoid looped routing.
+Routing to the lowest conductive ditches and conductive buffer dam pixel can only be accepted from conductive ditches and conductive buffer dam pixels to avoid looped routing.

 .. figure:: _static/png/flow_algorithm_part1.png